 Permission of the US Soccer Federation is required for all travel outside the United States.
 This includes such short trips as to Canada and much longer trips to Europe, South America and Asia.

-Below are links to forms and policies of U.S. Youth Soccer and the U.S. Soccer Federation regarding travel You can access the U.S. Youth Soccer "Download Center" by CLICKING HERE.
+Below are links to applications and policies of U.S. Youth Soccer and the U.S. Soccer Federation regarding travel.

 U.S. YOUTH SOCCER TRAVEL POLICY

 U.S YOUTH SOCCER TRAVEL POLICY FORMS

 USSF APPLICATION FOR FOREIGN TRAVEL - for more information go to: www.ussoccer.com/federation-services/youth-permission-travel-hosting/foreign-travel-process

 TED STEVENS OLYMPIC AND AMATEUR SPORT ACT STATEMENT